 LOCAL COUNSEL AND CO-COUNSEL

-Finally, in light of his thorough familiarity with all Florida federal and state courts, Joel frequently serves as local counsel for out-of-state lawyers and law firms.
+In light of his thorough familiarity with all Florida federal and state courts, Joel frequently serves as local counsel for out-of-state lawyers and law firms.
 In his role as local counsel, Joel provides guidance and input on custom, procedure, and substantive law in Florida.
 Joel also serves as co-counsel on large, complex matters that require additional legal work and resources.

 Joel’s abilities as a lawyer have been recognized.
 From 2010 to 2015, he was selected by Florida Super Lawyers as a Rising Star in securities litigation.
 In 2016 and 2017, Joel was selected as a Super Lawyer.
 Super Lawyers selects attorneys using a multiphase selection process.
 Peer nominations and evaluations are combined with independent research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made on an annual, state-by-state basis.
 Only 5% of attorneys in a state are selected to Super Lawyers.